hasura/graphql-engine/manual/custom-microservices/develop-custom-services/index.rst

     $ hasura conf generate-remotes my-service >> conf/ci.yaml

-Now copy the output and add it to the bottom of the ``conf/ci.yaml`` file.
-Make sure the file is properly indented, with two spaces per indentation.

-Once you add the route and remote configuration, apply the changes using:
+Once you add the route and remote configuration, apply the changes using ``git commit`` and ``git push``:

 .. code:: bash

+    $ git commit -m "added route and remote for my-service"
-    $ hasura microservice apply
+    $ git push hasura master

-This will add a route and a remote to your microservice, letting you access the app at a ``my-service.cluster-name.hasura-app.io`` (where cluster-name is the cluster-name from the ``hasura cluster status`` command), and also adds the remote configuration that builds and deploys your microservice when you do a git push to the cluster remote.
+This will add a route and a remote to your microservice, letting you access the app at a ``my-service.cluster-name.hasura-app.io`` (where ``cluster-name`` is the cluster-name from the ``hasura cluster status`` command), and also adds the remote configuration that builds and deploys your microservice when you do a ``git push`` to the cluster remote.

 So now the cluster status will show: